-Although equipping field workers with mobile devices is commonplace, many applications do not fully integrate with back-end systems; nor do they fully eradicate paperwork or streamline processes.
+Although equipping field workers with mobile devices is commonplace, many applications do not fully integrate with back-end systems, eradicate paperwork or streamline processes.
 This is often due to the perceived complexity of integrating systems and devices.
 But, in our experience, integration does not have to be complex nor costly.
 Plus, the benefits of having a seamless mobile working solution far outweigh the investment required.
 Here's why.